 - 14. Bogart Lane – Independent Avenue to Rim Rock Avenue

-Work is slated to begin in early May and be completed by late August.
+Work began early May and will be completed by late August.

-7th Street Reconstruction - North Avenue to Orchard: Slated for May 29 through mid-August
+7th Street Reconstruction - North Avenue to Orchard: Slated for early June through mid-August

 City Chip Seal Program: Slated for mid-June to mid-August